arthur-grgs/my-resume/README.md

 👨‍💻 **Software Engineer** by training, with solid expertise in **QA**.
 🔄 **Experienced** in alternating between **development** and **QA roles**, bridging coding and testing with a QA-centric mindset.
+🌟 Career path built on **trust and proven skills**: started as a consultant, then recruited internally by the client, and later invited by a former manager to join a new company
 🌍 **Motivated to relocate to Switzerland**, with access to a local address through a friend.
 🚀 **Available to start immediately**.